-Top Tips on creating successful reading spaces
+Top Tips in creating successful book areas:

 Remember a book area cannot be considered a book area if it is placed in the midst of another area.
 It can however be a portable book area with a box of books and a couple of camping chairs.